Superboy: Legion of Super-Heroes (Volume 1)

-Superboy (1949-1976)
+Superboy (1949–1976)

 Four years after his debut, Superboy became only the sixth DC superhero to receive his own comic book when Superboy #1 (March–April 1949) was published.
 The series became the first new DC superhero title to succeed since World War II.
 Superboy saw the debuts of the first Superbaby story, (about Clark's adventures as a super-powered toddler), and of Clark's two closest friends: Lana Lang, who also serves as a romantic interest for Superboy; and Pete Ross, who later discovers and helps protect Clark's secret identity.
 Other notable stories to appear in Superboy include the story of the first Bizarro and the first appearances of Legion of Super-Heroes members Mon-El and Ultra Boy.

 Beginning with issue #197, magazine covers carried the subtitle "Starring the Legion of Super-Heroes."
 Beginning with issue #222, the indicia changed to Superboy and the Legion of Super-Heroes, with the change becoming the official title in issue #231.

-Superboy and the Legion of Super-Heroes (1976-1979)
+Superboy and the Legion of Super-Heroes (1976–1979)

 The series was renamed and ran as a Superboy and Legion team-up title until issue #258.
-In issue #259, a villain named Psycho revealed details to Clark Kent about his parents' deaths when he caused him to crash into the Metropolis Superman Museum.
-(In previous stories, Superboy had avoided the museum in order to avoid learning too much about his own future.)
+In issue #259, a villain named Psycho-Warrior revealed details to Clark Kent about his parents' deaths when he caused him to crash into the Metropolis Superman Museum.
+(In previous stories, Superboy had avoided the museum to avoid learning too much about his future.)
 With Saturn Girl's prompting, Clark decided not to return to the 30th century again until adulthood.
 Beginning with issue #259, whose cover showed a tearful Superboy leaving the rest of the Legion, the series was retitled Legion of Super-Heroes (vol. 2) and remained a Legion comic until its final issue, #354.

 Secrets of the Legion of Super-Heroes

-In 1981, DC Comics published a three-part miniseries retelling the early origins of the Legion of Super-Heroes and its benefactor R.J.
-Brande.
+In 1981, DC Comics published a three-part miniseries retelling the early origins of the Legion of Super-Heroes and its benefactor R. J. Brande.
 The limited series was written by E. Nelson Bridwell and Paul Kupperberg.

-The New Adventures of Superboy (1980-1984)
+The New Adventures of Superboy (1980–1984)

 In 1980, DC Comics published Superboy Spectacular, a one-shot that was the first comic to be distributed only to comic book stores through the direct market.
 The issue contained reprints and one new story by E. Nelson Bridwell and Curt Swan.

 Also in 1980, DC began publication of The New Adventures of Superboy.
 It ran for 54 issues.